 QA/Testing: We ran through alpha, beta, and final release cycles with testing sessions at each stage in order to collect feedback and continue improving the game play.
 We had very few QA team members with experience with game design.
 Because of this, it was necessary to rely heavily on myself as well as the development team to participate in long testing sessions in order to find bugs and make fine adjustments to mechanics and balancing.

 Our team had no access to analytics after the release of the game, but the client expressed their pleasure with the final result.
 Engagement during tradeshows, especially, had gone up as players returned to try and post better scores to the leaderboard.
 The main risks that I had brought up during the early design process of creating an experience focused on dynamic game play, however, did prove to be a challenge.
-The desired messaging tended to get lost by players, the cost of increasing the "fun" factor for a more engaging experience.
+The desired messaging tended to get lost by players, the result of increasing the "fun" factor for a more engaging experience.
 However, it did help with Dell OEM brand recognition and with bringing potential customers by the tradeshow booth.

 Role: Design Lead